codio/site/source/docs/quickstart/flow.md

 If you are looking to multi-select rather than pan, you just need to press the shift key before dragging.

 You can zoom in and out using the '+' and '-' buttons.
-In the top right is a mini-map of your flowchart and you can drag the blue swuare around to pan quickly around the entire chart.
+In the top right is a mini-map of your flowchart and you can drag the blue square around to pan quickly around the entire chart.

 ### Copying
 You can copy an existing chart element by